-Physical Activity and Health-2nd Edition
+Physical Activity and Mental Health eBook

 It is not unusual for athletes to exhibit an “abnormal” ECG due to the effect of exercise training on the anatomy and autonomic control of the heart.
 However, it is important to understand which ECG abnormalities may be physiologic and which are likely to be pathologic.